 Belgium is a party to the 1933 Airplane Arrest Convention,14 which, by virtue of its Article 3, heavily restricts the creditor's ability to arrest an airplane in cases where the aircraft is used for the international transport of passengers or goods.
 It only applies to arrests or conservatory seizure of aircraft.
 It does not apply to any arrest by the owner of an aircraft that is illegally prevented from taking possession of the aircraft.
 In practice, arrests are only made on aircraft in Belgium while they are in maintenance or in the case of a repossession claim of an owner together with the appointment of a sequester.
 This does not at all preclude the executory seizure for the purpose of a judicial sale based on an enforceable title (see Section IV.iii).

 A ship arrest will be authorised and maintained on the mere but serious allegation of a claim, not requiring an enforceable title.
 Arrest of bunkers may be an alternative to a ship arrest if, for some particular reason, a ship arrest is not permissible.

 Creditors have a clear preference for arresting ships in Belgium.15 The reasons for this are as follows:

 - some 15,000 calls a year at just one of its seaports (Antwerp);

-- most ships are moored in locked docks, avoiding the risk of escaping while under arrest;
+- most ships being moored in locked docks, avoiding the risk of escaping while under arrest;

 - the ability to cash or secure a claim related to the ship, regardless of whether the shipowner is the debtor;